Mercy River Boys: Texas Gospel Music Hall of Fame

 In 2015, Wayne Christian, Emory Atkins, Danny Hollis, Ronny Ricks, Gary Goss, Chuck Long and all the band members of the Mercy River Boys were inducted into the Texas Gospel Music Hall of Fame.

 Controversy

 Since the band broke up in December 1985, at least three other groups have adopted or used some variation of the name Mercy River Boys, without permission.
 Emory Atkins owns the trademark and name The Mercy River Boys, Inc, a legal entity in the State of Texas; however, several groups continue to record and perform using the name.
-Canaan Records is no longer in business and the original members of the band have not pursued legal action.
+The band members have not pursued legal action.